cbokor/solar-anomaly-detector/README.md

 - Defence and autonomous systems
 - Space weather and astrophysics

-To demonstrate, we provide a reproducible implementation of [Mengjia et al. (2020)](http://dx.doi.org/10.1016/j.jvcir.2019.102747), applying a 3D convolutional autoencoder to detect spatiotemporal anomalies in time-series imagery of the Sun (e.g., solar flares, coronal mass ejections).
+To demonstrate, I provide a reproducible implementation of [Mengjia et al. (2020)](http://dx.doi.org/10.1016/j.jvcir.2019.102747), applying a 3D convolutional autoencoder to detect spatiotemporal anomalies in time-series imagery of the Sun (e.g., solar flares, coronal mass ejections).

 > While this project emphasizes modularity and embedded-friendly design, it is **not** currently optimized for real-time or resource-constrained deployment.